Ezeji/LanguageTranslationDemo/README.md

-# LanguageTranslationDemo
+# Language Translation Demo

-This is a demo that shows the translation of spoken languages of different forms to their English equivalent in text format.
+This is a console app demo showing the translation of spoken languages for different countries into their English equivalent in text format.
+Microsoft's Natural Language Processing(NLP) library was used for the project.